Day Two

 I told him to let me the heck out of his tuk-tuk because I’m well aware of this trick.

 I climbed out with no idea where I was.
 My grand plans of getting to the palace early to avoid the crowds had been foiled.
-I broke down and bought a map at 7-11, also for 100 baht (dangit!) and started wandering aimlessly – something I’ve come to perfect in the past couple of days!
+I broke down and bought a map at a 7-11, also for 100 baht (dangit!) and started wandering aimlessly – something I’ve come to perfect in the past couple of days!

 A couple of other tuk-tuk drivers approached me, either selling me the same lie or quoting outrageous prices.